Neighborhood overview

 • Property

-• · violent / persons reports down 5 week-over-week (3 this week, 8 the week before).
+• · violent / persons reports up 3 week-over-week (8 this week, 5 the week before).

-• · Most reports in Capitol Hill occur during late night (12am-6am) — 33% of the past 30 days landed in that window.
+• · Most reports in Capitol Hill occur during morning (6am-12pm) — 30% of the past 30 days landed in that window.

 Explore Capitol Hill in the live app